wanhaozhou/ADA-Project/README.md

 		- Early Post (EP)
 - We utilize the K-means and Gaussian Mixture Model to cluster reviewers and reviews.

-# Contributions of group members:
+# Contributions of group members

 Siyuan Li: coming up with algorithm; coding up the first method; results of method1 analysis